ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.hidden.md

 The next step in the tutorial series is:

-The next step in the tutorial series is:

 * OPTIONAL: [Provision NFS storage and attach to cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nfs#vpc-bm-vmware-nfs)
 * OPTIONAL: [Provision NFS storage and attach to cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nfs#vpc-bm-vmware-nfs)
 * [Provision VPC Public Gateways and Floating IPs for VMware Virtual Machines](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-pgwip#vpc-bm-vmware-pgwip)